 Oil, Gas and Mineral Management: The Bipartisan Infrastructure Law provides long-term funding to plug orphan oil and gas wells on national wildlife refuges and reclaim those sites to eliminate environmental and public safety hazards.
 An orphan well is one for which there is no viable operator of record and therefore no longer a party responsible for the well’s maintenance.
 The process of restoring the refuge lands degraded by the presence of such wells, pipelines and other related infrastructure may take several years to complete with help from partnering agencies.

 Ecosystem Restoration Program: Bipartisan Infrastructure Law funding provides important resources to restore America’s natural infrastructure by advancing healthy forests, detecting and eradicating invasive species, investing in National Seed Strategy collection and production, restoring recreation sites and national parks, and mitigating hazards on mined lands.
-With this funding, the Service is collaborating with states, Tribes and local communities to invest in projects which will further habitat restoration, invasive species control, conservation of at-risk and listed species and provide benefits to several significant ecosystems.
+With this funding, the Service is collaborating with states, Tribes and local communities to invest in projects that further habitat restoration, invasive species control, conservation of at-risk and listed species and provide benefits to several significant ecosystems.

 You are exiting the U.S. Fish and Wildlife Service website